Tucker Carlson breaks silence after Fox ouster: ‘See you soon’

 Carlson was ousted from his perch at Fox News on Monday in a shocking move that continues to ripple through the media industry and Republican party.
 Fox has given no reason for its parting ways with Carlson beyond a statement thanking him for contributions to the network.

-The former top prime time host’s video on Wednesday was published just hours after an explosive New York Times report outlining how the day before the network was set to go to trial in a defamation suit brought by Dominion Voting Systems, which it eventually settled for $787 Million.
+The former top prime-time host’s video on Wednesday was published just hours after an explosive New York Times report outlining how the day before the network was set to go to trial in a defamation suit brought by Dominion Voting Systems, which it eventually settled for $787 million, Fox executives learned of the contents of Carlson’s messages disparaging network leadership.

-Fox executives the night before the case was set to go to trial, discovered the content of previously-redacted text messages Carlson had sent around the time of the 2020 election, the Times reported.
+The night before the case was set to go to trial, Fox executives discovered the content of previously redacted text messages Carlson had sent around the time of the 2020 election, the Times reported.

 The Wall Street Journal earlier Wednesday reported that in one of the redacted messages, Carlson referred to a senior female Fox News executive as the c-word and made other offensive, disparaging comments about the company.